 Christianity is not dualistic like those religions that believe that kind of thing.
-The Bible presents God as Sovereign over His creation—and that includes the subordinate domain of Satan—or God is not sovereign.
-It's either one or the other.
+The Bible presents God as Sovereign over His creation—and that includes the subordinate domain of Satan—or God is not Sovereign.
+It is either one or the other.
 If He is not sovereign, and if the dualists are right—brethren, we are all lost.

-Can we accept what the Bible presents about God, that He is sovereign over His creation, that He creates both good and calamity, and that He creates blessings as well as those things we will call cursings?
-We can come to only one conclusion, if we're going to believe what the Bible says, that God is the Lord of pain, disease, and death, as well as life, blessings, and prosperity.
+Can we accept what the Bible presents about God, that He is Sovereign over His creation, that He creates both good and calamity, and that He creates blessings as well as those things we will call cursings?
+We can come to only one conclusion, if we are going to believe what the Bible says, that God is the Lord of pain, disease, and death, as well as life, blessings, and prosperity.

 Job 1:20-22 Then Job arose, and rent his mantle, and shaved his head, and fell down upon the ground, and worshipped, and said, Naked came I out of my mother's womb, and naked shall I return thither: the LORD gave, and the LORD has taken away; blessed be the name of the LORD.
 In all this Job sinned not, nor charged God foolishly.